Mozhi (film): Release

 The film was released on 23 February 2007.
 The film's official website was created by entertainment portal Indiaglitz.

-N Achyutha Kantha Rao of Indus Inspirations purchased the theatrical rights of Telugu dubbed version.
-The film was released in Telugu under the title Maataranai Mounamidi.
+The film was dubbed in Telugu under the title Maataranai Mounamidi (2012).

 Home media

 Mozhi has been released in VCDs and DVDs by Moser Baer Home Video.
-The film had its television premiere rights on Kalaignar TV on 15 September 2007.
+The film had its television premiere on Kalaignar TV on 15 September 2007.

 Reception

 Critical reception

-Mozhi received positive critical acclaim for its clean content, performance and music.
+Mozhi received critical acclaim.
 A critic from Sify wrote, "Director Radha Mohan has once again proved that he can make a pucca family entertainer with characters that you can relate to.
 Mozhi is indeed gutsy, feel-good, real solid movie within the framework of commercial cinema".
 A critic from Rediff.com wrote: "Mozhi is a groundbreaking movie for Tamil cinema in many ways.
 It does not over-sentimentalise physical handicaps [..]
 The story is no-nonsense and without any unnecessary frills.
 Strong characterisation and excellent performances from the cast make this truly a remarkable film".
 A critic from The Hindu wrote: "Mozhi is surely a film its producer can be proud of [..]
 Conceiving a simple yet poignant line, creating a screenplay that takes you along smoothly, and helming it, director Radha Mohan presents 'Mozhi' with panache".

 Chennai Online wrote "With a neatly etched screenplay, some finely defined characters and a smooth flow of scenes, and humour strewn throughout, director Radha Mohan weaves an engaging tale that leaves you with a feeling of warmth and satisfaction.
 Vidyasagar's soft melodies, Kathir's aesthetically designed interiors, and Guhan's frames that give a rich glossy look, all enhance the film's entertainment value".
 Lajjavathi of Kalki praised the acting of Jyothika and Prithviraj and other actors, humour, dialogues, music and cinematography and noted a natural screenplay by Radha Mohan keeps the film moving without getting bored.
 He has combined all aspects of affection, love, anger and sadness to create a delicious feast and concluded saying Mozhi is not just a film that speaks but a film that everyone loves.
 Cinesouth wrote "For having made 'Mozhi' a film that one can watch with one's family and also learn a few valuable lessons, director Radha Mohan is to be lauded as one who has joined the rank of directors like Fazil".